Supersymmetric phases of 4d N=4 SYM at large N: Complex saddle-points of SYM

-In the context of our solution-generating lemma in Section~\ref{VTSaddles}, suppose~$V(x)$ has \emph{minimal} period~$T$.
+{\bf Comment about other discrete saddles and gcd condition} In the context of our solution-generating lemma in Section~\ref{VTSaddles}, suppose~$V(x)$ has \emph{minimal} period~$T$.
 Then clearly the (discrete) uniform distribution spread between~$0$ and~$pT$, for any non-zero~$p \in \IZ$ also solves the saddle-point equations by the same arguments as those given in the lemma.
 These solutions all give rise to the same distribution of points on the torus if and only if~$\text{gcd}(p,N)=1$.
 When~$(p,N)=(dp',dK)$ with~$d>1$ and~$\text{gcd}(p',K)=1$, then we have a new solution which is a uniform distribution of~$K$ ``stacks" of eigenvalues, each stack containing $d=\frac{N}{K}$ eigenvalues.

 Applying these considerations to our problem on the torus, we find a family of saddles that is classified by the following three-label notation: $(K| \,m,n)$ with~$\text{gcd}(m,n)=1$ and~$K$ is a divisor of~$N$.
 The~$m\t+n$ saddles discussed above correspond to~$K=N$, and we will continue to use that notation in that case.
 If $N$ is prime, saddles are essentially isomorphic to lattice points~$(m,n)$ with~$\text{gcd}(m,n)=1$.\footnote{The relation of these saddles to the Bethe-ansatz configurations will be discussed in Appendix~\ref{sec:BA}.} The one solution which needs to be discussed separately is~$(1|\,m,n)\equiv (0,0)$.
 This saddle corresponds to the distribution where all eigenvalues are placed at the origin $u=0$.
 As we discuss at the end of Section~\ref{App:AnalyticAction}, this distribution of eigenvalues is highly suppressed with respect to the dominant one at finite values of~$\tau$.
 However, one has to be careful to take the limit~$\t \to 0$ because other effects start to appear.
 From now on, we focus on $(N|\, m,n)\equiv(m,n)$ saddles.